History of Tammy Bruce in Timeline

 Tammy Bruce

-Tammy Bruce is an American conservative radio host, author, and political commentator.
-She has been a spokesperson for the United States Department of State during the Trump administration.
-Bruce is known for her on-air contributions to Fox News and for hosting 'Get Tammy Bruce' on Fox Nation.
-Her work and commentary often focus on political and social issues from a conservative perspective.
+Tammy Bruce is an American conservative radio host, author, and political commentator known for her conservative viewpoints.
+She has served as a spokesperson for the United States Department of State during the Trump administration.
+Bruce is a former Fox News contributor and hosted 'Get Tammy Bruce' on Fox Nation, establishing her presence in media and conservative political commentary.

 August 20, 1962: Tammy Bruce Born

 On August 20, 1962, Tammy K. Bruce was born.
-She is an American conservative radio host, author, and political commentator who has served as a spokesperson for the United States Department of State and an on-air contributor to Fox News.
+She would become an American conservative radio host, author, and political commentator.

 Others born on this day/year

-On April 7, 1982, Brenda Benet, with whom Tammy Bruce had a romantic partnership, died by suicide at her home.
+On April 7, 1982, Brenda Benet, who had been employed by Tammy Bruce as a personal secretary, died by suicide at her home.
+This occurred before she was scheduled to have lunch with Bruce.

-In 1982, Tammy Bruce worked for Gloria Loring and her then-husband, Alan Thicke, after previously working as a personal secretary for Brenda Benet.
+In 1982, Tammy Bruce worked as a personal secretary for Brenda Benet after moving back to Los Angeles.

-In 1990, Tammy Bruce became president of the Los Angeles chapter of the National Organization for Women (NOW).
-She was the youngest woman to lead a major chapter of NOW at the time.
+In 1990, Tammy Bruce began her seven-year tenure as president of the Los Angeles chapter of the National Organization for Women (NOW), becoming the youngest woman to lead a major chapter at the time.

-In May 1996, Tammy Bruce resigned as president of Los Angeles NOW following censure for racially insensitive comments.
-Bruce then launched the Women’s Progress Alliance with Denise Brown, the sister of Nicole Brown Simpson.
+In May 1996, Tammy Bruce resigned as president of Los Angeles NOW following a censure for racially insensitive comments and differences in focus.

-In 1996, Tammy Bruce's seven-year term as president of the Los Angeles chapter of the National Organization for Women (NOW) concluded.
+In 1996, Tammy Bruce concluded her seven-year term as president of the Los Angeles chapter of the National Organization for Women (NOW).

 In 1997, Tammy Bruce began hosting an overnight weekend talk show on KFI.